 Her clients come in all sizes and sectors.
 She has represented nonprofit organizations, public companies, family-owned businesses, health care systems, start-up companies and (occasionally) individuals.

-Laurie’s clients seek her advice on all aspects of employment law, including harassment, discrimination, leave laws, accommodations, wage and hour classifications and under the Fair Labor Standards Act and.
+Laurie’s clients seek her advice on all aspects of employment law, including harassment, discrimination, leave laws, accommodations, and wage and hour classifications under the Fair Labor Standards Act.
 But her favorite part of the job is educating opposing counsel on all the facts that their clients forgot to tell them.

 Each day, Laurie fields questions like:

 - Can I fire an employee who is too sick to return to work, but posted a photo on Facebook yesterday of his crossing the finish line in a marathon?

 - Is it ok to have a beer refrigerator in our kitchen if we keep it locked until 5 p.m.?
 Is it ok to fire a manager who breaks into the beer refrigerator at 3 p.m.?

 - Our CFO has porn delivered to the office and his secretary opens his mail.
 Is that harassment?

 - Do we have a reasonable suspicion of drug use if an employee says to coworkers, “If I transfer to that new job, will they give me a drug test?”

 - Laurie is a certified floral designer – follow her on Instagram at legal_arrangements.